3D-e-Chem/3D-e-Chem-VM/CONTRIBUTING.md

     pip install ansible

-Make sure the tests pass:
+Make sure the syntax check is OK:

     ansible-playbook -i localhost, --syntax-check playbook.yml

 Make your change.
-Add tests for your change.
-Make the tests pass:
+Make the syntax check pass:

     ansible-playbook -i localhost, --syntax-check playbook.yml

+Optionally test the change works by building a Vagrant box and testing it as explained in [README.md#Build](README.md#build) and [README.md#Test](README.md#test) respectivly.

 Push to your fork and [submit a pull request](https://github.com/3D-e-Chem/3D-e-Chem-VM/compare/).